 Cleaning the Major Zones

 For floors, you can make a cleaning solution using water and white vinegar in a ratio of 1:1.
 If your floors are exceptionally dirty, with sticky spots or dark stains, try adding a small quantity of Castile soap into the water and vinegar mixture.
 Wipe your floors with a mop.
-You can also use a spray bottle and scrub your floors by hand.
+You can also use a disinfectant spray bottle and scrub your floors by hand.
 For delicate wood floors, dilute the vinegar even more, making a 2:1 solution of water and vinegar.

 Carpets don’t require much effort to clean if you have the right tools and they’re not heavily soiled.
 Start by taking a batch of baking soda and sprinkling it over your carpeting.
 You could even add a few drops of your favorite essential oil into the baking soda beforehand.
 Let this sit for half an hour, and then vacuum thoroughly.
 However, for heavier soiling, you’ll want to make a cleaning solution using water and white vinegar and steam clean instead.